fantasyui-com/uid-files/README.md

 # uid-files
-Recursively copy files renaming them to a unique id in the process.
+Recursively move files renaming them to a unique id in the process.

 ## Usage